metafates/schema/README.md

 // Let's assume we have a request which accepts an user type User struct {
-	// User name is required and must not be empty
-	Name required.NonZero[string] `json:"name"`
+	// User name is required and must not be empty string Name required.NonZero[string] `json:"name"`

 	// Birth date is optional, which means it could be null.